dunamismax/dunamismax/docs/DEPLOYMENT.md

-# Deployment Guide (macOS / Linux)
+# Deployment Guide (Ubuntu Server)

 This comprehensive guide provides instructions on how to set up, build, and deploy the `dunamismax.com` website.
-It covers local development setup, Supabase configuration, and a high-level overview of self-hosting.
+It covers local development setup, Supabase configuration, and self-hosting on an Ubuntu Server using Nginx.

 ## Table of Contents